AKumar-2/hacker-cup-2020-Qualification-Round-Solutions-Python/README.md

 # hacker-cup-2020-Qualification-Round-Solutions-Python
-my solution to hacker cup 2020 by facebook
+My solution to hacker cup 2020 by facebook
+I have used python